sodascience/metasyn/docs/source/about/contact.rst

 Contact Us
 ==========

-**MetaSynth** is a project by the `ODISSEI Social Data Science (SoDa) <https://odissei-data.nl/nl/soda/>`_ team.
+**MetaSynth** is a project by the `ODISSEI Social Data Science (SoDa) <https://odissei-data.nl/nl/soda/>`_ team and is currently being maintained by Erik-Jan van Kesteren, Raoul Schram and Samuel Spithorst.

 .. image:: /images/logos/soda.png
    :alt: SODA_logo
    :width: 250
    :target: https://odissei-data.nl/nl/soda/

-It is currently being maintained by Erik-Jan van Kesteren, Raoul Schram and Samuel Spithorst.

 Do you have questions, suggestions, or remarks on the technical implementation?
 We welcome your feedback and contributions!